giangnm58/Manas/README.md

 - Training and testing data.

-- Trained models of Original Banas, Transformed Banas, Banas, and Auto-Keras in form of pkl files.
+- Trained models of Original Manas, Transformed Manas, Manas, and Auto-Keras in form of pkl files.

-- Excel files for error rates of Original Banas, Transformed Banas, Banas, and Auto-Keras over time.
+- Excel files for error rates of Original Manas, Transformed Manas, Manas, and Auto-Keras over time.
 These error can also be shown by using trained models (pkl files).

-Example to reproduce Banas results:
+Example to reproduce Manas results:

 We use Blood Cell problem as an example.